-About Responsible Tourism
+About Sustainable Tourism

 In partnership with the Sustainable Tourism Partnership Programme (STPP), the programme aims to assist Small, Medium and Micro Enterprises (SMMEs) with environmental, cultural, heritage and social criteria, economic best practices, community resilience, universal accessibility and service excellence.